ga-wdi-lessons/cs-algorithms/README.md

 ### You do: Study Big-O Families (20 min, 1:45)

 Take 15 minutes to read through this article, and 5 minutes to do the exercises.
 Review the answers at the end of article.
-Skip the section of amortized analysis.
+Skip the section on amortized analysis.
+Call me over if you have any questions.

 The exercises will have you predict the complexity of a block of code.
 There are some rules of thumb earlier on in the article that will help you interpret what you are seeing.
 This will help you to become a `Sourceror`.